CHAPTER 1: The beginning

 Renowned artistic crafts take center stage and enter into a partnership with Piaget.
 Feather, wood or leather marquetry, rose gold engraving and cloisonné enamel disrupt the guiding principles of the Altiplano with well-tempered contrasts.

-A marriage of ultra-thinness and High Jewelry
+A marriage of ultra-thinness and High Jewellery

 When Piaget introduced the 9P caliber in 1957, it shook up the aesthetic conventions of watchmaking.
 It injected color with ornamental stones, which the Maison combined with precious stones to overturn the current hierarchy.

 Piaget set itself apart with its desire to bring delight and vitality.
-Its easily recognizable signature also extended to jewelry watches.
+Its easily recognizable signature also extended to Jewellery watches.
 Looking at the time on an exceptional piece is an enchanting opportunity.
 Feeling a jewel crafted by the Ateliers de l’Extraordinaire brush against your skin is an exceptional occasion.

 Each time, a new story is created, giving rise to an object brimming with our attention and passion.
 An object with a soul, destined to be passed on and to fascinate generation after generation.Gérard Lerouxel, former specialized watchmaker at the Manufacture